Togohogo1/Student-Engineer-Portfolio-and-Handbook/portfolio.md

 ### Strengths [ꜛ](#table-of-contents)
 ---
 \
-I defined a "strength" to capture the behaviourl aspects of my skill set, more commonly known as "soft skills".
+I defined a "strength" to capture the behavioral aspects of my skill set, more commonly known as "soft skills".
 <table>
     <tr>
         <th>Strength</th>